Ten years ago, a post on how to book a TEDx talk would have been very short, because TEDx didn’t even exist until 2009.

 - Create a google alert for “TEDx” in your geography.
 I specified news feeds only, within the U.S., and while that casts a wide net, it gives me a daily round-up of stories that might include the announcement of an upcoming event.

-- Follow the event or organizer on Twitter.
-Most TEDx events have a Twitter handle.
-If you follow them, you’ll be notified when they announce that they’re are looking for submissions.
+- Follow a particular event or event organizer on Twitter.
+If you know of an appropriate event, follow it.
+(Most TEDx events have a Twitter handle.)
+That way you’ll be notified when they announce that they’re are looking for submissions for next year.

 With TEDx, as with TED, it’s all about your idea, and while you’re looking for a place to speak, keep refining yours.